electricimp/FactoryTools/README.md

 ## Usage

-Simply require this library on both your device and agent side code in order to gain access to the methods listed below.
+Simply require this library on either your device or agent side code in order to gain access to the methods listed below.
 Methods are namespaced to "FactoryTools".

 ```Squirrel
 #require "FactoryTools.class.nut:1.1.1"